-If you're self-employed and working from home, you may be able to deduct some of those home improvement expenses, Woodward says.
+If you use your home as your main place of work, you may be able to deduct some of the home improvement expenses.
 To qualify as a deduction, your home office must be of regular and exclusive use, and the primary place of your business, according to the IRS standard rules for home office deduction.
-No, you cannot deduct home improvement expense with a home renovation tax credit.
-However, there are tax deductions for home improvements available to make your home more energy efficient or to make use of renewable energy resources, such as solar panels.
+Unfortunately, there is no tax credit available for home improvement expenses.
+However, there are tax deductions for energy-efficient equipment and renewable energy resources, such as solar panels.

 Several types of home improvement projects may be eligible for a tax cancellation, but it ultimately comes down to the type of remodel you are completing and whether it is classified as a repair or improvement.
 Home repairs such as fixing gutters or painting a room are considered general maintenance rather than capital improvements.
-The good news is that if you qualify for this tax exemption, both repairs and improvements may be eligible, as long as they are only in the parts of your home that are used for business.
-Although home improvements may not qualify for a tax deduction, Steber recommended keeping detailed records of your expenses related to any home improvement.
+If you qualify for this tax exemption, both repairs and improvements may be eligible, as long as they are only in the parts of your home that are used for business.
+Although home improvements may not qualify for a tax deduction, it is important to keep detailed records of your expenses related to any home improvement.

 For example, if you use a bedroom in your home as a home office and pay a carpenter to install built-in shelving, you can depreciate the total cost as a business expense.
 If you qualify for this deduction, you can deduct 100% of the cost of repairs you do in your home office alone.
 While most home improvements aren't tax-deductible, they could generate tax benefits when you're selling your home.
 Even if you don't plan to sell your home next year, it's important to thoroughly document any tax-deductible home improvements you make along the way so you can get the most out of your improvements when the time comes.